Relative Orbifold Donaldson-Thomas Theory and the Degeneration Formula: Orbifold Donaldson--Thomas theory

-In this section we consider the (absolute) Donaldson-Thomas theory on 3-dimensional smooth Deligne-Mumford stacks.
-Let $S$ be a scheme and $\pi: W\rar S$ be a \emph{smooth} family of projective Deligne-Mumford stacks over $\C$, of relative dimension 3, and let $c: W\rar \uW$ be the coarse moduli space.
-Let $\E$ be a generating sheaf on $W$, and $H=c^*\uH$ be a pull-back of an relative ample line bundle $\uH$ on $\uW\rar S$.
+In this section we consider the (absolute) Donaldson--Thomas theory on 3-dimensional smooth Deligne--Mumford stacks.
+Let $S$ be a scheme and $\pi: W\rar S$ be a \emph{smooth} family of projective Deligne--Mumford stacks over $\C$, of relative dimension 3, and let $c: W\rar \uW$ be the coarse moduli space.
+Let $\E$ be a generating sheaf on $W$, and $H=c^*\uH$ be a pull-back of an relatively ample line bundle $\uH$ on $\uW\rar S$.

 Let $P: K(W)\rar \Z$ be a group homomorphism, and we require that the associated Hilbert polynomial $P(H^{\otimes v})$ has degree not greater than 1.
-One can form the Hilbert scheme $\cM:=\Hilb_{W/S}^P$ parameterizing certain closed substacks of $W$ over $S$. $\cM$ is a projective scheme over $S$ by Theorem 4.4 of ~\cite{OS}.
+One can form the Hilbert scheme $\cM:=\Hilb_{W/S}^P$ parameterizing certain closed substacks of $W$ over $S$. $\cM$ is a projective scheme over $S$ by Theorem 4.4 of \cite{OS}.
 The following lemma gives another description of $\cM$.

 \begin{lem} $\cM$ is the fine moduli space of torsion free coherent sheaves $\I$ on $W$ with relative Hilbert homomorphism $P_\I= P_{\Ou_W} - P$ and $\det \I$ trivial. \end{lem}